 On land, the cards are received in the marina and taken to the editing suites for the Editors (Ben and Jason) to start ingesting, deciphering the log sheets, cutting and finally, having a summary ready for broadcast at 10:00pm.
 So in a day, Ben and Jason would receive 12 cards more or less.

 Two days with Don.
-Then I was assigned to Reid and skipper, Michael from South Africa.
+Then I was assigned to Reid and skipper, Michael from South Africa (who also happens to have worked in Danny Boyle’s film, The Beach, as an extra) .
 Reid Nelson, the cool American ESPN cameraman who is crazy about sports!
 You got to love Reid and his stories.
 I certainly learned a lot from him.
 Thank you Reid once again for everything.
-Reid introduced me to W. L. Jackson when I needed a bit of action during my ENG disk-pickup days.
+Reid introduced me to W. L. Jackson when I needed a bit of action during my ENG card-pickup days.
 Jackson is a great cameraman assigned to the Mix Zone area (where the athletes and racing boats were based).
 He was a great adviser and for once I was really grateful for being told how things really were and being instructed with discipline.
 Jackson introduced me to Bill and thanks to him I got the most amazing photo a Peruvian could ever have: Me and the Peruvian Laser Radial.

 In my days with Reid and Michael, the sea and weather played us dirty big time.
 My waterproof gear wasn’t working at all, and the speed wasn’t helping with the spray.
 Soaked trousers, soaked feet, soaked everything.
 High sea tides, rain and wind.
 It was AMAZING.
 The only thing I was worried about was having to deal with a cold.
-I was enjoying it SO MUCH, and I didn’t want to fall sick, not because of me being poorly, but because the possibility of not been able to work.
+I was enjoying it SO MUCH, and I didn’t want to get sick and I certainly didn’t want to stop.
 That never happened.
 I prepared myself mentally and physically for this.
-I wanted to make the most of it.
-And I did.
+I wanted to make the most of it, and I did.
 My body was responding amazingly great.
-And I was feeding it properly at the correct times, with the appropriate rest (except for the opening ceremony and wrap party, but COME ON!
+And I was feeding it properly at the correct times, with the appropriate rest (except for the opening ceremony and the wrap party, but COME ON!
 Bodies also need to party!).

-Due to forces of destiny, fate, the universe, god, you name it, that might have been involved with this, but Reid, Michael and I stuck together for the rest of the games.
-No more rotations, maybe for only a couple of times, but ENG#1 from then on was Reid, Mike and Cris.
+Due to forces of destiny, fate, the universe, god, you name it, Reid, Michael and I stuck together for the rest of the games.
+No more rotations, ENG#1 from then on was Reid, Mike and Cris.
 I liked that.
 The wind died on the last couple of days, when we were supposed to cover the Elliots.
-So we were trying to get some cool shots for the behind the scenes video, and for fun.
-The sun came back (it kind of forgot us in the middle of the games), and we were enjoying a nice time having chicken sandwiches and cokes, and getting to know a bit more of each other.
+So we were trying to get some cool shots for the behind the scenes video, and for fun really.
+The sun came back (it kind of forgot us in the middle of the games), and we were enjoying a nice time having chicken sandwiches and cokes, and getting to each other a bit more.

-I can’t end this post without mentioning the top notch catering we had during our Olympic days.
+I can’t end this post without mentioning the top notch catering service we had during our Olympic days.
 The chef and his team were made of gold.
 If I didn’t get poorly during those two weeks it was mainly because of the food and all its proteins.
-It was the best in the world: Fish, seafood, chicken, beef, rices, pastas, soups, fruits, veggies and the most yummy desserts which shamefully I struggled to finish (after all that food, who wouldn’t!).
-Ok, ok, I’m only 1m and 58cm tall and 45kgs, that kind of explains it all!)
+It was the best in the world: Fish, seafood, chicken, beef, rices, pastas, soups, fruits, veggies and the most yummy desserts which I struggled to finish (after all that food, who wouldn’t!).
+Ok, ok, I’m only 1.58m tall and 45kgs, that kind of explains it all!)

-By far one of the best experiences of my life, 2 weeks away from home working non-stop on speedboats covering the sailing competition for the London 2012 Olympic Games.
+By far, one of the best experiences of my life.
+Two weeks away from home working non-stop on speedboats covering the sailing competition for the London 2012 Olympic Games.
 I am so happy to have accepted this opportunity, to have been part of such great broadcast community and to have met such incredible people.
 How to forget my Canadian friends Scott, Steve and Moto in the Opening Ceremony gathering!
 And Drew!
 Oh Drew!
 And super fun dancing times with Reid and French friends Yann and Matt!

 Now back in London, back on track, and with more posts to come soon.
 It’s been too long, I know!